Stella logo

 Comprehensive

 Comprehensive car insurance is, as the name suggests, the most wide-ranging form of insurance you can take out for your car.
-It covers the repair and replacement of your car if it’s affected by fire, theft, accidental damage or certain weather events.
-It can also cover the repair and replacement costs of any vehicles or property that are damaged in an accident where you’re at fault.
+It covers the repair or replacement of your car if it’s affected by fire, theft, accidental damage or other insured events.
+It can also cover the repair or replacement costs of any vehicles or property damaged in an accident where you’re at fault.

-This type of car insurance covers any third-party property that you damage in an accident, as well as the repair or replacement costs for your vehicle caused by theft or fire.
+Third Party Fire and Theft insurance covers any third-party property that you damage in an accident, as well as the repair or replacement costs for your vehicle when it’s damaged by theft or fire.
 Depending on the policy, it may also cover damage to your vehicle caused by an at-fault, uninsured driver, although repairs may only be covered up to a specified limit.

-Every vehicle on Australian roads must have Compulsory Third Party (CTP) insurance.
-It’s the minimum level of car insurance in WA and is automatically included into your car registration each year.
-This type of insurance covers you if you’re ever responsible for someone else’s injury or death from a car accident that you cause.
-CTP insurance doesn’t cover damage to vehicles or property, including your own.
-If you do get into an accident and only hold this level of cover, you may still have significant out-of-pocket expenses.
+This is automatically included in your car registration each year and includes Compulsory Third Party insurance.
+This type of insurance covers the driver of a registered vehicle if they’re responsible for someone else’s injury or death from a car accident.
+Motor Injury insurance doesn’t cover damage to vehicles or property, including your own, so if you do get into an accident and only hold this level of cover, you may still have significant out-of-pocket expenses.

 What car insurance features should WA drivers look for?